jasonmcintosh/rabbitmq-zabbix/README.md

 ## HOW:
 1. Install the files into /etc/zabbix/ folder, change permissions to Zabbix.
 2. Update the .rab.auth file in scripts/ to use your monitoring username/password (defaulted to guest/guest) 2a.
 Optionally add a filter.
 This allows you to restrict the queue list by any parameter in the queue details.
 It is a JSON-encoded string.
-Example: FILTER={"durable": true}
+Example: FILTER='{"durable": true}'
 3. Import the template to your zabbix server
 4. Restart the local zabbix agent